welcome to the blog

 Want to join me photographing birds in flight using Pro Capture in Perthshire Scotland this spring?
 Check out my workshops page!

-Live Neutral Density from 64 to 128
+Live Neutral Density from 64 to 128 on the OM-1 Mark II

-Great for getting that smooth flow of water without filters – I even try this sometimes for wildlife.
+Using the Live ND is great for getting that smooth flow of water without filters – I even try this sometimes for wildlife.
 If I can get a bird sitting still for a second with water moving around it, such as a dipper or a heron.
 This feature goes great with the 8.5 stop IS as I rarely use a tripod.

 Live GND (Graduated Neutral Density)